KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.md

 - May 2021 – present
 - Pune, IN
-- Collaborated directly with stakeholders to define testing strategies and wrote user stories in absence of a BA to ensure proper sprint planning.
-- Designed and implemented API test cases using Postman, automated execution with Newman, and developed a custom Python script for parallel execution with dynamic environment handling.
+- Developed reusable API test suites in Postman and automated them using Python-Newman scripts with parallel execution logic and dynamic environment handling.
-- Integrated API testing workflows into GitHub Actions CI/CD pipeline, with HTML/JSON reporting and failure-triggered email notifications.
+- Integrated Pytest-based and Playwright test frameworks into CI/CD using GitHub Actions, with failure reporting via email and test artifacts in GitHub.
-- Led tool evaluation for UI automation (Playwright vs Cypress), chose Playwright, developed E2E test scripts, and integrated them into CI/CD.
-- Built and executed performance tests using Locust with AWS-based distributed load generation; automated via Argo CD for scalable testing.
+- Conducted performance testing using Locust and Python, simulating distributed traffic from AWS, automated via Argo CD pipelines.
-- Monitored app performance with New Relic, analyzed infrastructure metrics, and reported insights and bottlenecks to key stakeholders.

 ## Capgemini,

-- Developed and maintained robust web automation scripts using Selenium with the OpenTest framework in an Agile environment.
+- Developed and maintained test automation scripts using Selenium and OpenTest with Python in an Agile environment.
-- Designed and executed mixed-load performance testing using Locust (Python) to simulate realistic traffic patterns and assess system stability.
+- Designed and executed performance test plans using Locust, ensuring backend service reliability under mixed-load conditions.
-- Created test strategies and documentation for major releases, including regression impact analysis for new features.
-- Played a key role in identifying critical bugs and created real-time test execution and defect dashboards in JIRA.
+- Authored and managed test strategies, regression plans, and defect tracking dashboards using JIRA and Confluence.
-- Reviewed and merged pull requests for load testing scripts and mentored new hires on QA processes, tools, and product features.
+- Mentored new QA engineers and conducted code reviews for automation and load testing scripts.

 # Education